 Account Administrators without deep technical experience may be able to configure this type of integration on their own, but it is worth exploring both options with a technical team member to ensure your needs are met.

 LeanKit’s user provisioning solution is compatible with these identity providers and others that support SCIM 1.1:

 Example use case - If you have hundreds, or even thousands, of users, managing their access to LeanKit can be simple with a SCIM-based integration.
 Let’s assume your IT group has invested in the identity management system Okta, and all of your enterprise’s users are included in Okta’s user directory.
 Connecting Okta to LeanKit is simple process, and you can configure which fields flow between the two systems.
 Then, user management is easy.
 Here are some examples of how you can use the Okta-LeanKit integration, without ever leaving your Okta interface:

 - Add users to LeanKit by selecting a subset of users from the Okta directory and adding them to the LeanKit group in Okta.
-New users will have instant access to LeanKit and receive a welcome email.
+New users will have instant access to LeanKit.

 - Deactivate users in LeanKit by removing them from the LeanKit group in Okta.

 - When employees leave your enterprise, they will be removed or disabled in the Okta directory, which will also instantly disabled them in LeanKit.